What makes Oxford special?

 Depending on your college, you may be offered graduate accommodation either onsite or offsite for part of your studies.
 The University has five sites around the city offering accommodation for student parents and couples, and seven sites for single graduates.
 Many graduate students also spend some time living in privately rented accommodation, often shared with other students.
 The Graduate Accommodation Office provides information for prospective graduate applicants about accommodation options.
 Each college website will also provide information about graduate accommodation.

 World class academics

 In the latest Research Excellence Framework assessment, 59% of our research was rated as 4* (the highest rating) - the next highest organisations were 45% and 44%.

 The department currently has 13 Fellows of the Royal Society and over 300 graduates and faculty united in their passion for their subject.
 Whether you're interested in analytic number theory, mathematical biology, or geometric group theory, the research opportunities and academic environment will enable you to reach your full potential.
 To find out more about the different research groups head to the DPhil page.

 Great job prospects

 Whether you wish to stay in academia or pursue a career in another area, the department and careers service are committed to furthering your prospects.
 The University of Oxford Careers Service provides internships, advice, and lifelong support for all graduates.
-In the latest report on destinations of leavers, 42% of postgraduate students in work or work and study continued in academia and higher education, and the average salary for leavers was £31,500.
+In the latest report on destinations of leavers, 92% of postgraduate students moved on to work or continuted study at least 6 months after completing study, and the average salary for leavers was £30,000.